-The 2024 AGM of the Company was held on 2 July 2024.
+The 2024 Annual General Meeting of the Company was held on 2 July 2024.
 Resolutions 1 to 9 related to ordinary business and resolutions 10 and 11 related to the following special business:

-- to authorise the Company to make market purchases of and to cancel or hold in treasury up to 13,764,921 of its shares (representing approximately 14.99% of its issued shares capital at the date of the AGM notice); and - to authorise the Directors to issue up to 10,075,141 shares (representing approximately 10% of the Company's issued shares capital at the date of the AGM notice) for cash as if the pre-emption rights contained in the Articles of Association did not apply.
+- to authorise the Company to make market purchases of and to cancel or hold in treasury up to 13,764,921 of its shares (representing approximately 14.99 per cent of its issued shares capital at the date of the AGM notice); and - to authorise the Directors to issue up to 10,075,141 shares (representing approximately 10 per cent of the Company's issued shares capital at the date of the AGM notice) for cash as if the pre-emption rights contained in the Articles of Association did not apply.

-All resolutions put to shareholders were passed with in excess of 90% of votes cast in favour.
+All resolutions put to shareholders were passed with in excess of 90 per cent of votes cast in favour.